inspire-1a03/intersession-2020-kazzatopp-nguyen/docs/index.md

 - Summarize your experience in this module.
 What you learned, what you liked, what you found challenging.
 - Reflect upon your learning and its relevance in your life.
 -->

+When the form to choose your modules came out on Avenue to learn, I earmarked the “Electronics for the Rest of Us!” module as the highlight of the course.
+I was not disappointed.
+I learned so much in such a short period of time and the material was really engaging.

+The most valuable part for me was learning to understand and type code into the Arduino software.
+I feel that I now have a meaningful base of the concept of “coding”.
+In high school I was tasked to create a Wikipedia page, so I copy and pasted some code, but I did not learn much and the tutorials online were overwhelming.
+When I began university, it bothered me when I heard conversations about coding because I would not have anything to add.
+I tried to watch introduction videos for Computer Science or Python on YouTube, but other things always prioritized finishing them.
+I feel like I finally have been introduced to coding in the right way.

+Though I do not interact with Arduinos or circuit boards in my everyday life, the concepts I learned in this module are valuable to me.
+I learned how important attention to detail is while coding.
+Extra focus while writing code can save lots of time in the end because if you get an error code, you need to search for your mistake.
+Another example is adding comments after a line of code to describe what that line does.
+This keeps your code organized and readable.
+These lessons are applicable to everyday life, as often catastrophes can often have been adverted by catching a simple mistake or keeping your work organized.
+When in person classes begin again, I will remember to keep an organized calendar to avoid any catastrophes.

+I found figuring out how to wire the Arduino and breadboard challenging not as intuitive.
+Since I am not familiar with electricity, trying to visualize the circuit was difficult and I did not have the same level of curiosity as learning to code.
+Having said that, I am very glad I had this experience because I felt very lost in the first few days and felt a sense of accomplishment when I could read the comments and wire the Arduino to create built-in examples.

+During this week, I have been looking at electronics from a completely different perspective.
+While I was playing the video game FIFA, I was imagining how incredibly difficult it would be to make the whole game from “if” and “while” statements.
+Absolutely mind boggling!
+I feel like I have been given a small insight into a world that I previously did not know much about, and I want to learn more.
+Overall, a very productive and fun week!